 There is a specific category of AIGP candidate failure that has nothing to do with knowledge.
 No amount of studying the NIST AI RMF or ISO/IEC 42001 will save you if you show up with the wrong identification, misunderstand the exam's lockout mechanic, or panic during the security screening.
 Exam day is an operational event.
-Treat it like one.
+Treat it like one, with the same rigor you'd apply to any high-stakes process you were governing professionally.

 Exam Structure at a Glance